 - How do you make the already-awesome dungeon boss fights in Ys Origin more awesome?
 Have Scars of the Divine Wing as the music for those fights.

-- The two final episodes of the RE-series tops this even further, with an instrumental version of this epic track when Tex and the Reds and Blues fight their final battle against The Meta.
+- The two final episodes of the RE-series have an instrumental version of this track when Tex and the Reds and Blues fight their final battle against The Meta.

-- There's also the track "Mental Meta Metal" in Episode 9 of Season 10 which starts playing right before Maine not only rips apart a Warthog...but then kicks it at the insurrectionists.
+- "Mental Meta Metal", in Episode 9 of Season 10 which starts playing right before Maine not only rips apart a Warthog...but then kicks it at the insurrectionists.